ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS DynamoDB**
 	\- is a "fully managed" service.
 	\- cannot be added to auto scaling group.
+	\- Autoscaling is not enabled by default
 	\- The partition key portion of a table’s primary key determines the logical partitions in which a table’s data is stored which in turn affects the underlying physical partitions. ==use partition keys which have a large number of distinct values for each item==
 	\- **composite primary key is composed of a partition key and a sort key**, will provide more partition for the table and in turn, improves the performance.
+    \- **Global Secondary Index** is an index with a partition and sort key that can be different from those in the table.
+It is considered "global" because queries on the index can span all of the data in a table, across all partitions.commands for searching data on the table
+    \- **A scan operation** examines every item on the table and returns all the data attributes for each one of them.
+When you initially navigate to the Items tab for a table, a scan is performed by default.
+    \- query operation

 ​	**DynamoDB Streams:** If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.